MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 To move a subset of devices to Current Channel, you can choose from two options:
 1. Remove the devices for Copilot from Windows Autopatch and configure updates using Microsoft Intune.
-   1. **Benefits**: This option limits the policy changes to the subset of devices you're using for Copilot EAP, enabling you to target separate policy settings for Microsoft 365 Apps.
+   1. **Benefits**: This option limits the policy changes to the subset of devices you're using for Copilot, enabling you to target separate policy settings for Microsoft 365 Apps.
    1. **Considerations**: This option removes update management for Windows Updates, requiring you to setup and manage standalone Windows Update for Business policies.

 1. Disable update management for Microsoft 365 Apps in Windows Autopatch.
     1. **Benefits**: This option keeps devices registered with Windows Autopatch for Windows Updates and reporting.
     2. **Considerations**: This option removes the update management for Microsoft 365 Apps across all Autopatch devices.
-You have to set up standalone update policies for all devices to keep them secure, versus those that are only used for Copilot EAP.
+You have to set up standalone update policies for all devices to keep them secure, versus those that are only used for Copilot.

 ### Option 1: Remove devices from Windows Autopatch for Copilot
 To avoid disruption across your devices, plan your policy changes and timing accordingly.